GJuice51/gameboy-user-manual/docs/getting-started.md

 Thank you for purchasing the Game Boy Color!
 The Game Boy Color features:

-- a high quality color display
+- A high quality color display
-- up to 56 colors out of a palette of 32,000
+- Up to 56 colors out of a palette of 32,000
-- infrared communication with other Game Boy Color devices
+- Infrared communication with other Game Boy Color devices

 ## First Steps